Skip Ribbon Commands

 Some brands of fluoride varnish make teeth look yellow.
 Other brands make teeth look dull.
 However, the color of your child's teeth will return to normal after the fluoride varnish is brushed off.
 Most children like the taste.

 Fluoride varnish is painted on the top and sides of each tooth with a small brush.
 It is sticky but hardens once it comes in contact with saliva.
-Your child may feel the hardened varnish with his tongue but will not be able to lick the varnish off.
+Your child may feel the hardened varnish with their tongue but will not be able to lick the varnish off.

 It does not hurt when the varnish is applied.
 However, young children may still cry before or during the procedure.
 Fortunately, brushing on the varnish takes only a few minutes.
 Also, applying the varnish may be easier when a child is crying because his mouth will be slightly open.